Omni Calculator logo

 There are many more units used in RF systems, all with their own unique conversions.
 That brings us to the Omni RF unit converter, a tool that will let you convert from and between any of the standard RF units.

 To use it, you simply need to input your circuit's impedance and the voltage you will be setting.
-It will automatically calculate your circuit's power draw and the Current (available in advanced mode).
+It will automatically calculate your circuit's power draw and the Current (available by ticking the "Show the circuit's current" option).
 This is all well and good, but the previous Omni Calculator we mentioned (Ohm's Law) could also do that.

 The units available are: